edgeguide/expect/README.md

 ### errorCode

 Changes the value of the returned error.

-Default is a string describing what went wrong, but if you specify an error code it will be returned instead
+Default errorCode is a string describing what went wrong, this option allows for customized error codes.

 ```javascript
 const expect = require('@edgeguideab/expect');